 When seeking to understand the operational and security environment, the theater-level planner should focus on regional dynamics.
-What are the challenges to the theater strategic end-states, and what are the roles of regional actors in the strategic balance of power?
-What are some of the area of responsibility (AOR) relevant factors that could serve as restraints or constraints on the CCMD's efforts?
-Detailed looks at these issues are important, and country-level experts throughout the CCMD will be central to the planning team during this phase.
+What are the challenges to the theater-strategic end state?
+What are the roles of regional actors in the strategic balance of power?
+What are some of the AOR relevant factors that could serve as restraints or constraints on the CCMD's efforts?
+Detailed looks at these issues are important, and country-level expertise throughout the CCMD will be central to the planning team during this phase.
 Fitting these pieces together and figuring out the optimal strategy to influence the situation is the result of operational art and design.
 There are many different ways to identify challenges and opportunities, several of which are below: